Regional Cooperation Council

 - The Regional Cooperation Council encourage Central

-Europea Free Trade Agreement (CEFTA) and will continue
+Europe Free Trade Agreement (CEFTA) and will continue to supply assistance.

 |Members of the Regional Cooperation Council:|